Fusion-Lightguns/Fusion-Phaser/README.md

      - Do I need different code for different type?

-          No code applys to all types. different types have things plug into different spots.
+          No code applys to Phaser & Phaser Pro.
+Different types have things plug into different spots.

      - Can I buy it premade?